sapcc/schedules2slack/README.md

-# schedules2slack
+# schedules2slack (ugly-beta-version)

-Syncs user from ServiceNow Schedules via CPI people on shift from Schedules to slack groups.
+Syncs from ServiceNow Schedules of a AssignmentGroup People on shift to slack groups.
-Heir of pagerduty2slack.
+Heir of schedules2slack.

+base64 -b 0 -i CCGRNHOUSE_P.pfx -o CCGRNHOUSE_P.pfx_b64
+base64 --decode -i CCGRNHOUSE_P.pfx_b64 -o CCGRNHOUSE_P.pfx_b64_decode

 ## Feature List

 * We use a cron format to schedule each sync jobs
-* handover time frame for schedule sync possible
-* there is also the possibility to check on if a phone is set as contact
-* disable a slack

 ## Some words on the job config